-When setting goals, you need to also consider what resources and training you need to be able to achieve success.
+When setting goals, it is important to consider what resources and training you need to be able to achieve success.

-In a business environment you would look to bring in a subject matter expert or use a mentor to help you achieve the task ahead.
+In a business environment, you might look to bring in a subject matter expert or use a mentor, to help you achieve the task ahead.
 You would look at what resources are needed to meet the deadline and ensure that tasks are completed on time to keep everything else on track.

-The same approach should be taken for personal goals.
+The same approach can be taken for personal goals.
 What resources do you need to support you?
-Using coaches and mentors as well as support groups are often key factors to success.
+Using coaches and mentors, as well as support groups, are often key factors to success.

-All of this is will have an investment of time, energy and finances.
-Does this impact whether or not the goal is achievable or do you need to review the time frame set or may be event the goal itself.
+All of this requires an investment of time, energy and finances.
+Does this impact whether or not the goal is achievable, or do you need to review the time frame set, or maybe even the goal itself?

 Project manage your goals

 Approach personal goals like a project.
-Goals are very much in the future and something you work towards whereas projects are in the present and being worked upon.
+Goals are very much seen as being in the future and something you work towards, whereas projects are in the present, and being worked upon.

 As with project management you can also consider the following points.